AIM-9 Sidewinder: 1982 Falklands War

+Bosnian War

+On 24 February 1994, three aircraft of the Republika Srpska Air Force were intercepted by USAF F-16s and shot down with Sidewinders after violating the no-fly zone in Bosnia.

-2023 North American balloon & unidentified object shootdowns
+2023 North American balloon and unidentified object shootdowns

 On 4 February 2023, an F-22 Raptor operated by the United States Air Force used a single AIM-9X missile to shoot down a suspected Chinese spy balloon off the coast of Surfside Beach, South Carolina at an altitude between 60000 to 65000 ft.
 Six days later, another object was shot down near Alaska.
 On 11 and 12 February two more objects were shot down, over Yukon, Canada and Lake Huron in Michigan respectively.

 2023 Israel–Gaza war

 On 2 November 2023, Israeli Air Force claimed one of its F-35I have shot down an unidentified cruise missile, using an AIM-9X Sidewinder.

 Russian invasion of Ukraine

 On 3 May 2025, the head of the Ukrainian Main Directorate of Intelligence (HUR), lieutenant general Kyrylo Budanov claimed that three MAGURA V7 naval drones armed with AIM-9 Sidewinders modified for surface-to-air operation shot down two Russian Su-30 fighter jets in the Black Sea.
 The Russian Defense Ministry did not comment, but Russian sources report that the pilots of one fighter were rescued by a cargo ship, whose crew received an award.

 On September 18, 2025, during a massive missile-drone attack, a video surfaced on social networks showing an F-16 of the Ukrainian Air Force shooting down a Russian Shahed-136 kamikaze drone with an AIM-9L missile.

+Between 24 and 26 July 2026, Romanian Air Force F-16s used AIM-9X Sidewinder missiles to shoot down three Russian drones which entered Romanian airspace.
+First drone was shot down after flying 80 minutes over Romanian territory, second drone was downed in 11 minutes, and the third drone in 5 minutes.